Unit 3 - Notes

 - Mutual Exclusion: If process is executing in its critical section, no other processes can be executing in their critical sections.

-- Progress: If no process is executing in its critical section and some processes wish to enter, only those processes not in their remainder sections can participate in deciding which will enter next, and this selection cannot be postponed indefinitely.
+- Progress: If no process is executing in its critical section and some processes wish to enter, only those processes not in their remainder sections can participate in deciding which will enter next.
+The selection cannot be postponed indefinitely.

-- Bounded Waiting: There must be a limit on the number of times other processes are allowed to enter their critical sections after a process has made a request to enter and before that request is granted.
+- Bounded Waiting: There must be a limit (bound) on the number of times other processes are allowed to enter their critical sections after a process has made a request to enter its critical section and before that request is granted.

-A software-based solution for two processes ( and ) that ensures all three criteria.
+A software-based solution restricted to two processes ( and ) that alternate execution.
 It uses two shared variables:

 int turn: Indicates whose turn it is to enter.boolean flag[2]: Indicates if a process is ready to enter.